perseus01/linux-guide/README.md

    - Manjaro -  [Article](https://itsfoss.com/install-manjaro-linux/) / [Video](https://www.youtube.com/watch?v=dlPw4WtMMZ8)
 4. **Linux Shells:**

    Shell is an environment in which we can run our commands, programs, and shell scripts.
 There are different flavors of a shell, just as there are different flavors of operating systems.
-Each flavor of shell has its own set of recognized commands and functions.
+Each flavor of shell has its own set of recognized commands and functions.[[1]](https://www.tutorialspoint.com/unix/unix-what-is-shell.htm)

 - [BASH (Bourne Again Shell)](https://opensource.com/resources/what-bash)